 Alexander Bottomley is the Curriculum Leader of Humanities at Trinity Academy Halifax.
-With remote education an increasingly vital aspect of school life, Alex shares his school’s priorities when it comes to building a remote curriculum.
+With remote education now a vital aspect of school life, Alex shares his school’s priorities when it comes to building a remote curriculum.

 Twelve months ago, providing students with a high-quality education without them being in the classroom was a challenge that few teachers would have considered important.
 Though our return to the classroom has been incredibly welcome, as long as students have to self-isolate at home, schools must continue to prepare for the ‘worst-case scenario’.
 At Trinity Academy Halifax, we have continuously refined our remote curriculum to ensure that our students feel adequately supported.
 It is easy to identify one major contributing factor that has improved student engagement and productivity when working at home: consistency.